kumarde/deepakwrites/source/content/_index.md

 - <a href="https://newplayexchange.org/plays/1586609/house-india" target="_blank">House of India</a>
 - <a href="https://newplayexchange.org/plays/3053931/stories-mother-tongues" target="_blank">Stories in Mother Tongues</a>
 - Advanced Persistent Teenagers (on commission from Audible)
-- Lovedeep Singh and the Deep Love Singers (new musical, in-development)
+- Tracking (new musical, in-development, with Jord Liu)

 <h3> SHORTER SHOWS </h3>